 Abu Dhabi city in the emirate is the federal capital of the UAE.

-According to Abu Dhabi Census 2023 data, the population of Abu Dhabi reached 3,789,860, showing an increase of 83 per cent since 2011.
+According to Abu Dhabi Census 2024 data, the population of Abu Dhabi reached 4,135,985, showing an increase of 7.5 per cent since 2023.

-The number of males reached 2,541,465, representing 67 per cent of the total population, whilst the number of females reached 1,248,395, representing 33%.
+The number of males reached 2,767,060, representing 66.9 per cent of the total population, while the number of females reached 1,368,925, representing 33.1 per cent of the total population.

-The emirate of Abu Dhabi lies on the coast of the Arabian Gulf and is bordered by Sultanate of Oman to the east, the Kingdom of Saudi Arabia to the south and the west and the emirate of Dubai to the northeast.
+The emirate of Abu Dhabi lies on the coast of the Arabian Gulf and is bordered by Sultanate of Oman to the east, the Kingdom of Saudi Arabia to the south and the west, and the emirate of Dubai to the northeast.
 The three main regions of the emirate are:

-Abu Dhabi has seen a substantial 82 per cent increase in the number of employed residents since 2011, bringing the total to 2,522,390.
+Abu Dhabi Census 2024 has seen a 9.1 per cent increase in the number of employed residents since 2023, bringing the total to 2,762,715.

 The employed workforce comprises: